cookie-information/temp_release/Documentation/Mobile Consents SDK.md

 mobileConsentsSDK.showPrivacyCenter(forUniversalConsentSolutionId: "consent solution identifier")
 ```

-By default, privsacy center is presented by top view controller of key window of the application.
+By default, privacy center is presented by top view controller of key window of the application.
 To change that, you can pass presenting view controller as an optional parameter:

 ```swift